Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 Current Book Value

-As reported in Berkshire's 2019 10-K, book value as of year end was $428.5 billion.
+As reported in Berkshire's 2019 10-K, book value as of year-end was $428.5 billion.

 Subtracting the loss of $59 billion from the change in investment values and adding $4 billion in operating earnings, I project Q1-20 book value at $373.5 billion.